-Steven Lewis is a successful corporate lawyer who lives with his wife Helen and their six-year old daughter Clara in Burgess Hill, West Sussex.
+Steven is a successful corporate lawyer who lives with his wife Helen and their six-year old daughter Clara in Burgess Hill, West Sussex.

 He also has a 17-year old son, Guy, who’s at sixth form college.

 After qualifying in 1992, Steven spent the next nine years working as a full-time in-house legal counsel, eventually becoming the UK Head of Legal for Ericsson.